This time around, I felt it necessary to provide a depiction of the fleet's journey to Earth II (aka "New Earth," "our Earth").

 These things make it pretty easy to arrange stuff along a line-of-sight that stretches through Earth II and the Lagoon Nebula.
 Thanks to the similar appearance of constellations Gaeta verifies in orbit of Earth I, we know that Earth I is in the same line with Earth II and, basically, in the same "neighborhood."

-In the show, it is said that the Ionian Nebula is 13,000 light-years away from the algae planet (Oasis).
+In the show, it is said that the Ionian Nebula is 13,000 light-years away from the algae planet (what I've called Oasis).
 Since that figure is way, way beyond any other distance in the show (and would actually put it near the galactic center), I'm forced to say they misspoke and that it should actually be 1,300 light-years.
 I also put it beyond Earth I and Earth II, because of the distance and because "WE'RE GOING THE WRONG WAY."
 It's fairly obvious that the fleet was lost for several episodes after Starbuck's return and the signal from her Viper on Earth I led them back in the right direction.

 Given the stops the fleet makes along the way post-New Caprica, that's where I placed the Lion's Head Nebula and the Magadon Star Cluster (with Oasis).
 Slightly off the line-of-sight with Lagoon, but close enough to make sense.